 If you discount too heavily, you might ask this question more than you’d like.
 Constant promotions can lead customers to shop with a brand primarily for discounts rather than for loyalty to the brand itself.

-To help weed out consumers who are only in it for the loyalty perks, slow down on the offerings and focus on providing value outside of rewards.
+Focusing on providing value outside of rewards can help.
 You can do this by highlighting your brand’s expertise and other areas that may serve your customers (i.e., providing personalized recommendations and support).

 4. Customer Expectations

 While you don’t have to do away with discounts completely, you can offer other incentives that speak to consumers’ expectations.
-Things like personalization, convenience, even corporate social responsibility practices, are high on the list of consumer demands.
-Incorporating practices can help you meet consumer expectations while also setting the tone as to what consumers can expect from your promotions.
+Things like personalization, convenience and even corporate social responsibility practices are high on the list of consumer demands.
+Incorporating these practices can help you meet consumer expectations while also setting the tone as to what consumers can expect from your promotions.

 5. Price Perception

-As a B2C marketer, you’re likely familiar with consumer perceived value (CPV) or the level of value consumers place on a product or service based on its perceived importance.
+As a brand marketer, you’re likely familiar with consumer perceived value (CPV) or the level of value consumers place on a product or service based on its perceived importance.
 In most cases, CPV has very little to do with the product or service itself.
-It can be determined by everything from consumer opinion to the product’s price.
+It can be determined by everything from consumer opinion to a product’s price.

 One psychological study found that consumers' perception of product quality was lower when the product was promoted with a discount.
 This may have something to do with the general idea that people get what they pay for.
 If the price is low, people are more likely to believe that the product or service’s quality is also cheap, even if this isn’t true.